Direct Inward Dialing: +1 408 916 9890

-M365 Manager Plus' non-owner mailbox access report provides details on who accessed which mailbox and when.
+M365 Manager Plus offers an audit report to monitor the activities of mailbox non-owners.
+The report provides details on who accessed which mailbox and when.
 It also provides details on the operation performed by the non-owner, the device used to access the mailbox, and more.

 With the built-in filter option, you can filter the audit records for mailbox accesses by users rather than administrators and delegates.
 M365 Manager Plus also allows you to create mailbox delegates in bulk and provides an exclusive report to monitor the activities of these delegates.

 The native Microsoft 365 portal doesn't offer any way to enable auditing for mailboxes in bulk; you either need to individually enable auditing for every mailbox, or use PowerShell scripting to automate the process.
 But even if you're well-versed in scripting, this process will still be time-consuming, especially if you have a significant number of mailboxes in your organization.